 This specification defines a mechanism for a Requester to discover the security capabilities of a Responder.
 For example, an endpoint could support multiple cryptographic hash functions that are defined in this specification.
-Furthermore, the specification defines a mechanism for a Requester and Responder to select a common set of cryptographic algorithms to be used for all following message exchanges before another negotiation is initiated by the Requester, if an overlapping set of cryptographic algorithms exists that both endpoints support.
+Furthermore, the specification defines a mechanism for a Requester and Responder to select a common set of cryptographic algorithms to use for all subsequent message exchanges before another negotiation is initiated by the Requester, if an overlapping set of cryptographic algorithms exists that both endpoints support.